About the Combined County Authority

 How does a combined county authority work?

 The new authority will provide local accountability and transparency.
-The newly elected Mayor will chair a board of six voting members from the three councils and other non-constituent members who will have a vote on some matters.
+The Mayor chairs a board of six voting members from the three councils and other non-constituent members who will have a vote on some matters.
 The new authority will have wider membership from other councils, business and one of the police and crime commissioners for the area.

 Why is a Mayor needed?